azagniotov/stubby4j/README.md

                               you will be expected to configure stubs via the stubby4j HTTP POST API.
+ -da,--disable_admin_portal   Does not start Admin portal -dc,--disable_stub_caching   Disables stubs in-memory caching when stubs
+                              are successfully matched to the incoming
+                              HTTP requests
- -da,--disable_admin_portal   Does not start Admin portal -ds,--disable_ssl            Does not enable SSL connections -h,--help                    This help text.
+ -ds,--disable_ssl            Does not enable SSL connections -h,--help                    This help text.
  -k,--keystore <arg>          Keystore file for custom TLS.
 By default TLS